- Clay Studio Classes

 The Sixteenth Annual RiverArts Studio Tour

-Combine your Studio Tour with Chestertown’s Schooner Sultana Downrigging weekend October 31-November 1.
-The Sultana Foundation is joined by many historic tall ships and Chesapeake Buy-Boats.
+Combine your Studio Tour with Chestertown’s Schooner Sultana Downrigging the weekend of October 31-November 1.
+Sultana is joined by many historic tall ships and Chesapeake Buy-Boats (www.sultanaeducation.org).
 Many interesting art studios are within easy walking distance of the ships.
 All this makes for a fun family outing.

 If you wish to make a weekend of it, information on lodging, restaurants, and other attractions is available at www.kentcounty.com or contact our Tourism Development Office at 410-778-0416.